Press Release: Congregants, Elected Officials, Community & Preservation Organizations, & Historians Call to Halt the Destruction of Historic Synagogue

 Freda Fried, a synagogue member, speaks at the August 14, press conference.

 Manhattan—Congregants gathered today with elected officials, Jewish-American community leaders, preservationists, historians, and long-time area residents to call for halting the destruction of the historic Adas Yisroel Anshe Mezritch Synagogue, and to call for official landmark designation of this important building.
-Prominent synagogue members questioned the transparency of the synagogue board’s agreement with Joshua Kushner & the Kushner Companies to destroy the historic synagogue.
+Prominent synagogue members questioned the transparency of the synagogue board’s agreement with Jared Kushner & the Kushner Companies to destroy the historic synagogue.

 The Greenwich Village Society for Historic Preservation and East Village Community Coalition have called upon the City to landmark the building, which would prevent its demolition.
 A copy of the Request for Evaluation is included in a letter to the Landmarks Preservation Commission, in which GVSHP also documents the history of the building.
 An application for demolition was filed on June 18th, 2008 for FULL DEMOLITION of the synagogue.